 While it doesn’t necessarily help you avoid inheritance tax, having someone else pay for it is pretty close!
-A properly set up life insurance policy which pays into trust will enable you to cover the inheritance tax for your heirs and absolve them of any of the responsibility, thus benefiting them financially and emotionally following your death.
+A properly set up life insurance policy which pays into trust will enable you to cover the inheritance tax for your heirs and rid them of any of the responsibility, thus benefiting them financially and emotionally following your death.

 In order to do this, you would take out a life insurance policy (either level-term or whole of life) which has a sum assured equal to (or greater than) the expected total inheritance tax amount.
 Upon your death, this policy would pay out to a trust, insuring that it is not part of your estate, and provide an influx of cash set aside to cover the IHT.

-Similar to life insurance, other assets in trust do not form part of your estate and are therefore you can avoid inheritance tax with a trust.
+Similar to life insurance, other assets in trust do not form part of your estate and are therefore exempt from inheritance tax.
 An example could be to leave money or shares to be used for a young relative when they become 18.

 It is important that your wishes for your estate are known, especially if that estate is complex or to be split in a specific way (if you have step-children, for example).
 If you have life insurance, stocks or any other additional assets then make sure they and their intended use are detailed.

 Without a will, your estate could be distributed according to intestacy rules and not in a way that was intended by you or in favour for your heirs.